Chairman of the PPG – Mr Peter Wilson

 Patients Response Form

-Volunteers are needed for The Patient Reference Group and The Patient Participation Group if you would like to know more about either group please fill in your details using the online form or download a printable version and drop this slip into the prescription box.
+Volunteers are needed for The Patient Reference Group, The Patient Participation Group and the Friends of the PPG Group if you would like to know more about either group please fill in your details using the online form or download a printable version and drop this slip into the prescription box.

 You will then be contacted personally.